Harjot66/Harjots-Portfolio/README.md

 - 👋 Hi, I’m @Harjot66
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning SQL and Microsoft Excel
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on Data Analytics Projects
 - 📫 You can reach me at harjotdhaliwal403@icloud.com

 <!---